☎ Call Today

 Q3.
 Can a federal criminal defense attorney reduce my charges?

 Yes, a federal criminal defense attorney can negotiate with prosecutors to reduce charges or penalties, often through plea agreements.
 They can analyze the evidence for weaknesses, identify procedural errors, and advocate for reduced sentences or alternative resolutions.
 In Dallas Fort Worth, attorneys also provide guidance on compliance measures and restitution plans, which can positively influence negotiations.
-Effective representation ensures that defendants are informed about their options and can make strategic decisions rather than facing charges without professional counsel.
+Effective representation makes sure defendants are informed about their options and can make strategic decisions rather than facing charges without professional counsel.

 Q4.
 Is tax evasion always a felony?

 Most federal tax evasion cases are classified as felonies under 26 U.S.C. § 7201, especially when large amounts or willful concealment are involved.
-However, minor violations may sometimes be handled administratively or as misdemeanors, particularly if there is no evidence of intentional fraud.
+However, minor violations may sometimes be handled administratively or as misdemeanors, especially if there is no evidence of intentional fraud.
 Regardless, even misdemeanor tax offenses can carry serious fines and legal consequences.
 A federal criminal defense attorney evaluates the facts and severity of each case, helping clients understand potential outcomes and crafting strategies to minimize exposure to criminal penalties.

 Q5.
 How does a federal criminal defense attorney handle investigations?